tetris245/tetris245/README.md

 Changes for future version

-* New command: talk, which merges talkbaby and talkgag and gives more options of gag talk sent to the server (can't be ungarbled by a cheat)
+* New command: talk, which merges talkbaby and talkgag and gives more options of gag talk sent to the server (can't be ungarbled by a cheat command or tool)
 * Fixed a bug in the unrestrict reset command